MicrosoftDocs/sql-docs/docs/t-sql/statements/create-index-transact-sql.md

 Data compression is described in the topic [Data Compression](../../relational-databases/data-compression/data-compression.md).
 The following are key points to consider:

-- Compression can allow more rows to be stored on a page, but does not change the maximum row size.
+- Compression can allow more rows to be stored on a page, but doesn't change the maximum row size.
 - Non-leaf pages of an index are not page compressed but can be row compressed.
-- Each nonclustered index has an individual compression setting, and does not inherit the compression setting of the underlying table.
+- Each nonclustered index has an individual compression setting, and doesn't inherit the compression setting of the underlying table.
 - When a clustered index is created on a heap, the clustered index inherits the compression state of the heap unless an alternative compression state is specified.

 The following restrictions apply to partitioned indexes: